East India Company: Trade monopoly

-The prosperity that the officers of the company enjoyed allowed them to return to Britain and establish sprawling estates and businesses, and to obtain political power.
+The prosperity that the officers of the company enjoyed allowed them to return to Britain and establish sprawling estates and businesses, and to obtain political power, such as seats in the House of Commons.
+Ship captains sold their appointments to successors for up to £500.
+As recruits aimed to return to Britain wealthy by securing Indian money, their loyalties to their homeland increased.

 The company developed a lobby in the English parliament.
-Under pressure from ambitious tradesmen and former associates of the company (pejoratively termed Interlopers by the company), who wanted to establish private trading firms in India, a deregulating act was passed in 1694.
+Pressure from ambitious tradesmen and former company associates (pejoratively termed Interlopers by the company), who wanted to establish private trading firms in India, led to the passing of the deregulating act in 1694.

-This allowed any English firm to trade with India, unless specifically prohibited by act of parliament, thereby annulling the charter that had been in force for almost 100 years.
-When the East India Company Act 1697 (9 Will. c.
+This act allowed any English firm to trade with India, unless specifically prohibited by act of parliament, thereby annulling the charter that had been in force for almost 100 years.
+When the East India Company Act 1697 (9 Will.
+3. c.
 44) was passed in 1697, a new "parallel" East India Company (officially titled the English Company Trading to the East Indies) was floated under a state-backed indemnity of £2 million.
 The powerful stockholders of the old company quickly subscribed a sum of £315,000 in the new concern, and dominated the new body.
 The two companies wrestled with each other for some time, both in England and in India, for a dominant share of the trade.

 It quickly became evident that, in practice, the original company faced scarcely any measurable competition.
 The companies merged in 1708, by a tripartite indenture involving both companies and the state, with the charter and agreement for the new United Company of Merchants of England Trading to the East Indies being awarded by Sidney Godolphin, 1st Earl of Godolphin.
-Under this arrangement, the merged company lent to the Treasury a sum of £3,200,000, in return for exclusive privileges for the next three years, after which the situation was to be reviewed.
+Under this arrangement, the merged company lent a sum of £3,200,000 to the Treasury, in return for exclusive privileges for the next three years, after which the situation was to be reviewed.
 The amalgamated company became the United Company of Merchants of England Trading to the East Indies.